 Tobacco use is the leading cause of head and neck cancer, including cancer of the larynx and hypopharynx.
 Smokers are significantly more likely to develop these cancers than non-smokers.

 In some studies, long-term exposure to secondhand smoke has also been linked to an increased risk of certain cancers, although more research is required to confirm this.4

 Moderate or heavy alcohol use (more than one drink per day) also raises the risk of throat cancer, although not as much as smoking.
 Combined tobacco and alcohol use makes your risk even higher.

 While HPV is more frequently linked with cervical cancer, HPV-positive oropharyngeal cancer is the country's fastest-growing head and neck malignancy.

 Your chance of getting HPV-positive throat cancer depends on the strain of HPV to which you were exposed.

 HPV 16 and, less frequently, HPV 18 are the strains most commonly linked to throat cancer.5

-Too much weight for your height seems to raise the risk of laryngeal and oropharyngeal cancer.6
+Too much weight for your height increases the risk of laryngeal and oropharyngeal cancer.6

-People who eat more plant-based foods, such as non-starchy vegetables and whole fruit, can lose weight and lower the risk of developing these cancers.
+People who eat more plant-based foods, such as non-starchy vegetables and whole fruit, are more likely to lose weight and lower the risk of developing these cancers.